 Research Interruption Scheme (fee-free period)

-On 24 September 2020 the University announced a new Research Interruption scheme (Covid-19) for those who have lost time using University resources due to Covid-19.
+The Research Interruption scheme is for those who lost time using University resources due to Covid-19.
 With this scheme you are permitted access to labs or other facilities for an agreed fee-free period, equivalent to that lost due to Covid.

 You must have completed your minimum period of study for the fee-free period to begin.
 If you haven’t done so at the time of applying, the fee-free period will be implemented once you have completed the minimum period.
 You will retain full access to all resources (including facilities such as Laboratories, which are not normally available when transferred to Writing-Up) without changing your status.
 Once that period is passed, you will either revert to paying full fees or transfer to Writing-Up, whichever is appropriate.